 - All entrance fees as per program to be paid directly in Sri Lanka Rupees and it will cost around USD 209 per person.
 Please change foreign currency in to SLRS at the airport after customs, there are many 24hrs bank counters at the airport as all these payments have to be made only in SLRS.
 No credit card payments are accepted at these sites.
 Subject to change slightly sometimes details are provided with rates as applicable at the moment.
 (Children under 12 years will be charged half rate 50%)

-- Kandy Perahara Period for ten nights from 18th July to 27th July 2018 or 17th Aug to 26th Aug 2018 – Probable dates Subject to confirmation around March 2018 only (Per room per night During Kandy Hotel Nights, only if clients are spending the night in Kandy during the Kandy Perahara Period)
+- Kandy Perahara Period for ten nights from 5th August to 15th August 2019 (Per room per night, only if clients are spending the night in Kandy during the Perahara Period)

-Category Economy Comfort Superior Supplement USD 40 USD 50 USD 65
+Category Comfort Superior Supplement USD 60 USD 75

 - If required we can modify the program to have the last night in a beach hotel south of Colombo or in Negombo then proceed to the airport.
 Any other modifications to the program can be arranged as per individual preferences.